mazedlx/ignition-migrations/README.md

 ## Usage

-Click on the "Migrations" tab on your Ignition screen to see the tool provided by this package.
+Click on the "Migrations" tab on your Ignition screen to see all your mgirations and call various `php artisan migrate` commands right from your browser.

 ### Testing